Green's Exchange: George Green

 George Green (c.
-1820 – 20 January 1895) arrived in South Australia in March 1848 aboard David Malcolm from London.

-He had studied civil engineering in Britain, but finding little demand for the profession, turned to land surveying, with offices at 65 King William Street adjacent the Bank of Australasia from 1850.
+1820 – 17 January 1895) arrived in South Australia in March 1848 aboard the David Malcolm from London.
+He had studied civil engineering in England, but finding little demand for the profession, turned to land surveying, with offices at 65 King William Street adjacent the Bank of Australasia from 1850.

 By June 1853 he was advertising as a land agent and auctioneer with offices at the same address, under he title "Exchange Auction Mart" (still operating 1886).
 He also acted as a gold buyer for some of the banks, was for a time a director of the Moonta mines, and managed "Green's Exchange Room", which operated from May 1853 to at least November 1889.

 Green had an arrangement with one William Green of Melbourne, who conducted a similar business from premises at 74 Queen Street, Melbourne later 30 Queen Street as "Green's Land, Share, and Adelaide Agency" later land agent and auctioneer at 71 Russell Street, proved insolvent 1863, back to 74 Queen Street in 1864.
 His subsequent history and relationship with George Green (if any) is yet to be found.

-Green entered into partnership with J. H. Parr as auctioneers and commission agents sometime before September 1857 and W. G. Luxmoore joined before November that year.
+Green entered into partnership with James Parr as auctioneers and commission agents sometime before September 1857 and William Luxmoore joined before November that year.
 The partnership Green, Parr & Luxmoore was dissolved in March 1863.

 He had a separate partnership with William Wadham (1824–1895) from around 1857; Wadham moved to partnership with George Dutton Green (1 May 1850 – 27 April 1911) as Green & Co.

 Green built a home on Palmer Place, and Wadham built a residence,.
 "Rhyllon", a few doors away.

 He retired around 1880, though his involvement with the Exchange ceased around 1875, and returned to England, where he died, leaving a widow, two sons and two daughters.